georgecodes/fakeid/docs/content/_index.md

 OP for use in development.
 With a little configuration, your app can request and receive access and id tokens without you needing to authenticate and consent.

+## Usage

+Typically you would run Fake ID in a docker container.